Minneapolis Lawyers for Nurses

 What can I expect if I enroll in HPSP?

-What should I do if I have a condition like addiction or an illness that might impact my ability to practice?
+What should I do if I have a substance use disorder that is impacting my ability to practice as a nurse, doctor, or other medical professional?

 Free Resources